Sunday, January 12, 2020

 Hawker "Hawk" Lane is a pro football player and a lawyer who is feels obligated to represent the interests of a fellow teammate killed in a suspicious car accident.
 During his investigation he gets beaten over the head, menaced by guns, drugged, and, yes, laid, because that's the way all scrimmages were conducted back in the Stylin' Seventies.
 Stivers of course captures the cool essence of the Hawk quite well on the cover of the 1975 Ace paperback edition.
 Milton J. Shapiro specialized in biographies of sports figures and war subjects and The Hawk was probably meant to be the beginning of a new direction for him, one of crime fiction series writing, but instead it became just a one-off, and that's too bad because it made for some great hard-boiled reading.

-By Hook or Crook and Murder to Go were both published in paperback in 1977, and they were two of five John Putnam Thatcher Mysteries that I know of from Pocket Books with cover art by Stivers.
+Murder Without Icing, By Hook or Crook, and Murder to Go were all published in paperback by Pocket in 1977.
+I'm fairly certain that there are two more John Putnam Thatcher Mysteries from Pocket that have cover art by Stivers, but they eluded me thus far.
 Emma Lathen is actually two authors, economic analyst Mary Jane Latsis and attorney Martha Henissart, and even though their novels have been well received when I tried to read one it stalled out on me like a bad outboard motor.
 Every author deserves a second chance though, especially one with double the horsepower, so yes, I will be giving Emma Lathen another pull on the starter-cord someday.

 If you would like to purchase a giclée print of this 1995 painting by Don Stivers, or choose from dozens upon dozens of other exceptional prints, including some of Don's original oil paintings, then please visit the Stivers website at https://www.donstivers.com.
 Perhaps for the sake of this post I can be allowed to rename the above illustration to read: "C'mon boy's, follow me to Stivers!
 There's great ART to be had there!"